ncatlab/nlab-content/pages/8/0/5/8/8508/content.md

 ## References

+The concept of super Riemann surfaces originates with the following articles:

+* [[Daniel Friedan]], _Notes On String Theory and 2-Dimensional Conformal Field Theory_.
+1986

+* M.A.
+Baranov, [[Albert Schwarz]],  _On the Multiloop Contribution to the String Theory_ Int.J.Mod.Phys., A2:1773, 1987

+* [[Yuri Manin]], _Critical Dimensions of String Theories and the Dualizing Sheaf on the Moduli Space of (Super) Curves_, Funct.Anal.Appl., 20:244-245, 1987

 * S. B. Giddings and P. Nelson, _The Geometry of super Riemann surfaces_, Commun.
 Math.
 Phys., 116, (1988), 607

+Further discussion of the [[moduli space]] of super Riemann surfaces includes the following:

 * [[Edward Witten]], _Notes On Super Riemann Surfaces And Their Moduli_ ([arXiv:1209.2459](http://arxiv.org/abs/1209.2459))